TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/sbl_uart_uniflash.md

 # Sample Output

-Since this SBL receives the appimage/mcelf image and other files over UART using XMODEM protocol, it doesn't print anything to the console so as not to corrupt the XMODEM transport.
+Since this SBL receives the application image and other files over UART using XMODEM protocol, it doesn't print anything to the console so as not to corrupt the XMODEM transport.